Introduce students to Tangrams and tell them that they will be making squares using a set number of Tangram pieces.

 Before starting the activity, prompt students with questions such as Is there more than one way to make a square using x number of Tangram pieces?
 This type of question provides an opportunity for students to challenge themselves to create more complex composition plans.

-Students are asked to make a square using a set number of Tangram pieces.
+Have students try making a square with one, two, three, and then four Tangrams.
 The biggest challenge lies in creating a square using all seven pieces.

-You may want to consider creating an anchor chart with pictures of the squares and the number of tangrams used to make each square.
+Note: you may want to consider creating an anchor chart with pictures of the squares and the number of Tangrams used to make each square.
 Students could photograph each solution and compare their solutions to those of their classmates.

 How do children compose and decompose a square using Tangrams?

 What strategies do children use to create squares with more pieces?